wrf/genomeGTFtools/README.md

 ## Overview
 These are some scripts to convert various features and annotations into a GFF-like file for use in genome browsers.
 There are also general purpose tools for genome annotation.

 GFF (generic feature format) is a [tab-delimited pseudoformat](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) for annotating genomes, consisting of 8 well-defined columns, and a free-text 9th column (with some "guidelines" of what to include).
+Most work in fixing a GFF involves fixing the final column.
+While this is not a great format, [most formats](https://www.genome.ucsc.edu/FAQ/FAQformat.html) are insufficient for one reason or another.
+Ultimately, it would be better if certain fields were explicit, like ID (a unique machine-understandable identifier, which could be accession, etc.), Parent (any other ID), and Name (like gene name).
+This would also allow for fast indexing or sorting by ID, Parent, or Name, which would also make it easier to [extract or process genes or features](https://github.com/wrf/genomeGTFtools#extract_coordinates) for graphics.

 | Column | Name | Description |
 |--------|------|-------------|